 To learn to view, edit, and delete saved passwords on Edge browser, perform the following steps:-

-- Open Microsoft Edge and click Settings and more icon (three dots) in the top right corner.
+Step 1.
+Open Microsoft Edge and click Settings and more icon (three dots) in the top right corner.

-- Select the Settings from the drop-down.
+Step 2.
+Select Settings from the drop-down.

 Click on the three dots (…) next to the Saved passwords section and then click the Export passwords option.

 Step 9.
 In the Export passwords dialog that appears, click the Export passwords button.

 Step 10.
 It will prompt for Windows credentials.
 Type the password and click OK to continue.

 Step 11.
 Select the location where you want to save the file, like “Microsoft Excel Comma Separated Values File,” enter a file name, and click the Save button.